bd2kccd/causal-rest-api/README.md

     },
     "jvmOptions": {
       "maxHeapSize": 100
+    },
+    "hpcParameters": [
+       {
+       	"key":"wallTime",
+       	"value":1
        }
+    ]
 }
 ````

-In this example, we are running the "FGES continuous" algorithm on the file with ID 8.
+In this example, we are running the "FGES continuous" algorithm on the file of ID 8.
+We also set the wallTime as 1 hour.
 And this call will return the job info with a 201 Created response status code.

 ````
 {